Scoliosis and Spinal Deformities

 Treatment without surgery: Exercises and braces

 The treatment of scoliosis depends on the location and degree (severity) of curvature.
 Slight curves (curves measuring less than 20 degrees), usually require no treatment, but must be watched carefully for worsening during growth.
-If your curve shows significant worsening or is already greater than 30 degrees, and you are still growing, your doctor will probably recommend a bracing program.
+If your curve shows significant worsening or is between 25 and 40 degrees, and/or you're still growing, your health care provider will probably recommend a bracing program.

 The scoliosis brace is designed especially for you and your particular curve.
 It holds your spine in a straighter position while you are growing to try to partly correct your curve or prevent it from increasing.
 A bracing program may help you avoid surgery.
 You may need to wear your brace almost all the time until the end of growth.
 If you have a milder curve or less growth remaining you may only need to wear the brace part time or at night.
 Almost all braces can be hidden beneath normal clothing, and you can continue to do all athletic activities.
 Usually there are other adolescents in your school who wear braces, but since you can't see their brace, you don't know it!

-Your doctor works with a team of professionals who help you adjust to this treatment since a bracing program can be difficult and you may need help in organizing your activities and school day.
+Your health care provider works with a team of professionals who help you adjust to this treatment since a bracing program can be difficult and you may need help in organizing your activities and school day.
 The team offers both support and experience in guiding you through the process.
-The team includes your doctor, orthotist (a specialist who makes braces), a physical therapist, and a nurse.
-Your doctor and the orthotist decide which brace design is right for you.
+The team includes your health care provider, orthotist (a specialist who makes braces), a physical therapist, and a nurse.
+Your health care provider and the orthotist decide which brace design is right for you.
 The braces are made of firm plastic and fit closely over the hips, and are worn under clothes.
 A few have metal pieces extending to the chin, but these are usually only necessary to treat hyperkyphosis and are usually worn part time.

 The physical therapist evaluates your posture, muscle strength and flexibility and gives you a home exercise program which is designed specifically for you.
 This program helps to stretch and strengthen your muscles so you are more comfortable in your brace.
 Each time you visit the clinic, you see the physical therapist.